-From the Campsies Hills near Glasgow to the Ochills near Stirling, if you fancy getting out for a walk in Scotland, you don’t have to head to the Highlands to get up into the hills.
-Head instead to Edinburgh’s Pentland Hills.
+If you fancy getting out for a walk in Scotland, you don’t have to head to the Highlands to get up into the hills – let’s explore Edinburgh’s Pentland Hills.

 Ask an Edinburgh local where they head on a Sunday for a walk, and the Pentland Hills Regional Park will be high on the list.
 There are lots of low-level routes to explore, including reservoir rambles and moorland strolls which are great for a dog walk, or after Sunday lunch.
 My favourite walks are the Capital View Walk (and Swanston) and the Water Walk around Torduff Reservoir.

 However, for something a little more strenuous, getting up into the Pentland Hills themselves is a brilliant day out – with wonderful views across to Edinburgh.
 I hadn’t been up in the Pentland Hills in a couple of years, and not since I’d learned to love hillwalking, so I’d had my eye on a 10.5-mile round trip stomp taking in five of the Pentland’s best hills – Turnhouse Hill, Carnethy Hill, Scald Law and East and West Kip.

 We had a beautiful summer’s day for our walk and we could see for absolutely miles – we’d hit the jackpot.
 We headed out at 8 am to beat the crowds and 5 hours later we returned to our car even a little sunburnt.
 What a fantastic day in the hills – and just outside Edinburgh…

 How to bag Five Peaks in the Pentland Hills

 - Start: The Regional Park car park behind the Flotterstone Inn.
 You can get to the walk by bus from Edinburgh.